efexel/Getting-and-Cleaning-Data-Course-Project/README.md

 ## How to use

-The run_analysis.R script can be run from within R Studio.
+The run_analysis.R script can by sourcing the file from within R Studio.

 The run_analysis.R script does the following: